-Students’ courses are planned and taught together by a team of teachers and include overarching essential questions (for example, How can one new idea change everything?) to which projects are tied.
+Students’ courses are planned and implemented collaboratively by a team of teachers and include overarching essential questions to which projects are tied.
 Innovation Lab projects are real-world in the sense that they must serve a purpose outside of Greenwich High School.
 For the STEM Air, Soil, and Water Project students answered a question related to air, soil, and water quality in Greenwich, while for the STEM Battery Power project they designed and built devices that harness sustainable electric power to meet a personal or societal need.
-For the Humanities Humanities Modernism Project students examined major paradigm shifts in History and culture.
+For the Humanities, Humanities Modernism Project students examined major paradigm shifts in History and culture.
 Innovation Lab projects are designed to allow personalization: we know that human beings are most excited to learn when they have a personal connection to and an investment in what they’re learning.

-Generous Reaching Out Grants from the Greenwich Alliance for Education have supported initial research and development and ongoing professional development, as well as the purchased materials, supplies and equipment for our Makerspace and STEM classroom.
+Generous Reaching Out Grants from the Greenwich Alliance for Education supported initial research and development and continues to support professional development, as well as the purchased materials, supplies and equipment for our Makerspace and STEM classrooms.

-Greenwich Leadership Partners provides ongoing strategic guidance to the entire Innovation Lab team.
+Greenwich Leadership Partners provided ongoing strategic guidance to the entire Innovation Lab team.